 - To advocate for policy reform so that diapers are included in the definition of and provision for the “basic human needs” of families.

-History of The Diaper Bank
+History of The Diaper Bank of Connecticut

-Responding to the lack of other avenues for assistance, and recognizing the subsequent economic, psycho-social and physical stressors placed on economically vulnerable women and families at critical times, The Diaper Bank (TDB) held its first diaper distribution in July 2004 at the home of founder Joanne Goldblum.
+Responding to the lack of other avenues for assistance, and recognizing the subsequent economic, psycho-social and physical stressors placed on economically vulnerable women and families at critical times, The Diaper Bank of Connecticut held its first diaper distribution in July 2004 at the home of founder Joanne Goldblum.
 That first distribution provided fewer than 5,000 diapers to 5 flagship agencies.
 Since 2004, The Diaper Bank has distributed more than 20,000,000 free diapers to families through our nationally recognized Diaper Distribution Network (DDN), which are approved local partnership agencies.

 - The Diaper Bank has distributed 20 million diapers since its inception in 2004